inquisitour/axiomatic-learning-with-semantic-loss/README.md

 4. An innovative data generation technique that incorporates diverse causal structures and axioms.
 5. Comprehensive empirical evaluations demonstrating improved generalization and performance on causal reasoning benchmarks.
 6. Analysis of model scalability, robustness to uncertainty, and interpretability of learned causal representations.
-7. Discussion of ethical considerations and future directions for causal reasoning in AI systems.

 ## 2. Background